The following limitations apply to online DDL operations:

 ALTER TABLEoperation to rebuild the table and update index statistics and free unused space in the clustered index.
 Secondary indexes are not created as efficiently because keys are inserted in the order they appeared in the primary key.

-OPTIMIZE TABLEalso supports online DDL for rebuilding regular and partitioned
+OPTIMIZE TABLEis supported with the addition of online DDL support for rebuilding regular and partitioned

 TIMESTAMP) and have not been rebuilt using